LattePandaTeam/Docs/docs/content/mu_edition/hsio_multiplexing.md

     > **Conflict Scenario (Mixed Use):** If you configure HSIO 0 to function as a USB 3.2 port, HSIO 0 is removed from the PCIe pool.
 The remaining lanes (HSIO 1, 2, 3) cannot form an x4 link anymore.<br>
     > **Result:** HSIO 2 and 3 can still be aggregated to form one PCIe x2 link, while HSIO 1 is forced to operate as an independent PCIe x1 link (alternatively, all three can be configured as independent x1 links).

-##  Applying Configuration Changes

-HSIO lane assignments and PCIe link configurations are **static**.
-They cannot be configured via the BIOS setup menu, nor do they support auto-negotiation or runtime switching.

-To apply changes, you must follow this procedure:

-1. Customize the **BIOS firmware** to define the new configuration.
-2. **Re-flash** the updated firmware into the LattePanda Mu module (or flash chip on the carrier board).
-3. Then **reboot** the LattePanda module for the changes to take effect.

-> 💡**Example**
->
-> Customized BIOS firmware is required for any HSIO or PCIe bifurcation configuration changes.
-The list below provides a few common examples.
->
-> - Configure HSIO 2 to USB 3.2, or configure HSIO 3 to USB 3.2
-> - Configure aggregation of HSIO 2 and HSIO 3 to PCIe x2
-> - Split PCIe x4 into two PCIe x2 or four PCIe x1 on HSIO 8–HSIO 11

 ##  PCIe Clock Distribution & Expansion

 The LattePanda Mu compute module exposes 5 independent PCIe REFCLKs(Reference Clocks).

-If your carrier board design requires connecting more than 5 PCIe devices, you must use a PCIe clock fanout buffer chip to expand the clock signals.
+If your carrier board design requires connecting more than 5 PCIe devices, you must use a PCIe clock fanout buffer chip(e.g. 9DBL411BGLFT, LMK00334RTVR) to expand the clock signals.

 !!!warning

     Do not attempt to parallel a single clock signal to multiple devices directly.
 This will cause signal integrity issues and result in device recognition failure.

-## CLKREQ Mapping & Control
+### CLKREQ Mapping & Control

 The LattePanda Mu compute module exposes only two PCIe CLKREQ(Clock Request) pins: `CLKREQ3` and `CLKREQ4`.